Firmware version: 0.95

 Top level pages can be selected by rotating EncB at the right of the screen.
-First 8 top level pages can be also selected directly by pressing one of the 8 step switches while holding down SEL button (at the bottom on the right side).
+First 8 top level pages can also be selected directly by pressing one of the 8 step switches while holding down SEL button (at the bottom on the right side).

 Command pages are shown by selecting a command from the Command page that could be activated by pressing and releasing SEL button alone.
-These are currently available command pages:
+These are the currently available command pages:

 - Send sysex